enfrdeitptrues

 The curriculum is everything which influences children in school, including those things which aren’t planned and those things which we can only sense.
 It’s for this reason we hope that when you come to Briary School you will feel a friendly and purposeful atmosphere.
 Children won’t learn unless they feel happy, secure and successful; they will only do their best if they are committed and involved.
 So we try to use the children’s natural curiosity and interest.
 We recognise that current Government Policy means that reading, writing and maths are the areas used to judge the performance of schools.
 We have reorganised and re-timetabled our school curriculum to ensure we are in accordance with this.
 Ensuring a secure foundation in these key skills is our prime aim

 At Briary, we pride ourselves on our broad and balanced curriculum and always try to enrich the children’s learning with meaningful and inspiring experiences.
 Quite often our ‘topics’ will begin with or culminate in an educational visit, workshop, class performance or exhibition of work.
-The homework that is set for the children is also linked to their themed learning where possible, with practical and fun projects being an option for children’s home learning.

 The Power of Reading, which is at the heart of our English teaching, is also linked, where possible, to the topics being studied.
 Titles have been selected and matched to topics.
-Rainbow Spelling will also be used throughout the school to raise standards in spelling and provide children with a consistent approach to learning spelling.

 Please do contact any member of the Senior Leadership team if you would like any further information